Berlin University of Technology

-The program addresses a broad group of professionals with varying academic background, mostly in engineering, technology, management, economics, architecture, and urban or environmental planning.
-However, if you have another academic background but working experience in a related field, you should still apply because your motivation counts for us.
-The diversity of the class is one of the greatest assets, as students will not only learn from teachers from science and business but also from each other.
+The program addresses a broad group of professionals with varying academic backgrounds, mostly in engineering and technology, management, economics, architecture and urban or environmental planning.
+However, applicants with other academic backgrounds coupled with working experience in a related field are also encouraged to apply, personal motivation plays an important role in the selection process.
+Class diversity is one of its greatest assets, as students will not only learn from lecturers with science and business backgrounds, but also from each other.

 The first semester focusses on the basis for successful and sustainable projects.
 Two comprehensive modules in the fields of building technology and project management will allow students to work on their first, closely guided group project.
 A lecture series about the sustainable reorganization of building and urban structures with special regard to energy management and the energy market accompanies these modules.

 The second semester focusses on the interdisciplinary aspects of building sustainability.
 It addresses real estate economics and the issue of energy-efficient societies in a global context.
 Together with the knowledge and skills attained in the first semester, students will conduct a comprehensive and interdisciplinary group project.
 At the same time, specialization starts, and students can choose between deepening their knowledge in either Technology and Innovation Management or in Smart Buildings.

 The specialization continues in the third semester, either by completing the Technology and Innovation module or the technical module with the follow-up course in Integration of Renewable Energies.
 All students take a module in Life Cycle Analysis to complete the comprehensive approach of sustainability and write their Master thesis.
 Graduates will earn a degree awarded by Technische Universität Berlin.

 Other courses offered by Berlin University of Technology

 Master in European and International Energy Law (MBL)